Dee-Sol/algorithms/README.md

  ### Collaborative Filtering

  Implementation of Collaborative Filtering using Merge-Sort algorithm.
-As part of implementation, the sorting algorithm counts number of inversions in an array.
+As part of implementation, the sorting algorithm counts the number of inversions in an array.

  ### Karatsuba Multiplication